mozilla-services/queuey/docs/api.rst

                    message id's.
 To indicate partitions for the messages, prefix the hex message with the partition number and a colon.
-    :optparam X-TTL: The messages TTL, defaults to three days.
+    :optparam X-TTL: The message's TTL, defaults to three days.

     Overwrite existing messages with new data or create new messages.